 "I was able to complete my undergraduate degree one year earlier than expected, accelerating my entrance into the OTD program.
 As a practitioner, I understand the importance of lifelong learning that was established in the OTD program."
 Joerger currently works as an Occupational Therapist for Spring Lake Park Schools in Minneapolis, Minn.Ellen Joerger

 The transition from student to practitioner can be challenging.
 Luckily Ellen Joerger '17, '20 OTD, OTR/L, had at her fingertips the expertise and mentorship that the St. Ambrose OTD program faculty provides.
 The experiential knowledge Joerger received while at SAU acted as the ultimate guide to help discover her professional identity.

-Jill Schmidt, OTD, Program Chair
+Jill Schmidt, OTD, Program Chair and Director

 Center for Health Sciences Education

 Davenport, IA 52804